 Whether you like it or not, you can only stay strong for so long, until the emotions you feel about your loss rise to the surface and begin to spill over into other areas of your life.
 If you want to avoid this happening, let out your emotions in private.
 Whether through crying, writing it down, letting it out physically through exercise, or speaking to a professional to confide in about the way you are feeling, finding an outlet for your emotions is crucial when you need to keep it together

 Apart from keeping it together, fixing any issues or problems that may not have been resolved following your loved one’s death may help you cope with your loss.
 For instance, if their passing was due to a wrongful death that wasn’t their fault, call this firm if a love one was killed.
 It’s heartbreaking losing family members and friends, especially when their death was not due to natural causes.
 Seeking expert help in situations such as these can relieve some of the load from your shoulders and give you some comfort that their case is being put forward to right the wrong that happened to your family member or friend.

 When you think about your loved one, make an effort to think about the fun times you shared together, even the moments that made you who you are today.
 Cherish those memories forever.
-Make a scrapbook of pictures and things they used to say that stuck with you so that you can look over it when you need a boost.
+Make a scrapbook of pictures and things they used to say that stuck with you so that you can look over it when you need a boost or memorialize them with one of these amazing ceramic photos.
 This works for some, but it could be just what you need to stay strong.

 Eventually, in your own time, it becomes natural to let go of your loved one for moments so that you may begin to breathe a little easier, then a little longer so you can get on with your life.
 And you realize you are healing.
 Glory to God!